ringcentral/engage-digital-api-docs/docs/interactions/bots-api.md

 ## HOP features

-When a customer sends a message to a facebook page the thread control will go to the primary app.
+On Facebook's side, when a customer sends a message to a Facebook page the thread control will go to the primary app.
 When no primary app is setup the Messenger thread will stay in IDLE mode

 When an agent tries to send a message via ED while another app has thread control we will either: